fluxsauce/site_audit/README.txt

 Site Audit is a collection of standardized Drush commands for analyzing a site for compliance with Drupal best practices.
-Originally designed to provide an actionable report prior to load testing and launch, each report can be read using Drush or written as HTML to a file.
+Originally designed to provide an actionable report prior to load testing and launch, each report can be read using Drush, or rendered as either HTML or JSON.

 = Installation =